preswes14/FROGGLE/README.md

 **Live Game:** [Play FROGGLE](https://preswes14.github.io/FROGGLE/)

-Works on desktop and mobile browsers!
+Works on Steam Deck, desktop and mobile browsers!

 ## About

-FROGGLE is a weirdly empowering (f)roguelike dungeon crawler featuring:
+FROGGLE is a weirdly empowering, delightfully breakable (f)roguelike dungeon crawler featuring:
 - An adorable Tadpole named Tapo who you MUST SAVE!
 - 4 unique hero classes (can you unlock the secret 5th hero!?)
 - 9 encounters, each with a hidden unlockable second stage (find them all!)